IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

            bytes_in_flight
 ~~~

-The send window is updated whenever an RTP packet is transmitted or an RTCP
+The send window is updated whenever an packet is transmitted or an feedback
-feedback messaged is received.
+messaged is received.

 The variable rel_framesize_high is based on calculation of the high percentile
 of the frame sizes.
 The calculation is based on a histogram of the frame sizes